 The advantage of the latter option is that it saves the overhead that is generated by additional TLS handshakes that the signing requires, plus there is no need to share security credentials with modules that need to sign the request.

-More information about configuring Origin to sign requests to remote storage using S3 authentication can be found in the relevant section of our documentation: AWS S3 with Authentication.
+More information about configuring Origin to sign requests to remote storage using S3 authentication can be found in the relevant section of our documentation: Using S3 with Authentication.

 When working with large enough content libraries caching all content becomes unfeasible.
 This means that the number of requests for relatively unpopular content will determine the load on Origin, as these will be the requests that hit Origin directly (instead of being served from the CDN or shield cache in front of Origin).